Koha-Community/kohadocs/source/cataloging.rst

 |image672|

-Bibliographic records can only be deleted one all items have been deleted.
+Bibliographic records can only be deleted once all items have been deleted.
 If you try to delete a bibliographic record with items still attached you will see that the delete option is grayed out.